JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] All trusted IAM users should have access to any AWS service in the respective AWS account.
 - [ ] IAM users should not be granted any permissions; to keep your account safe.

+### Which of the following does NOT belong to the AWS Cloud Computing models?

+- [ ] Platform as a Service (PaaS).
+- [ ] Infrastructure as a Service (1aaS).
+- [ ] Software as a Service (SaaS).
+- [x] Networking as a Service (NaaS).

+### The identification process of an online financial services company requires that new users must complete an online interview with their security team.
+The completed recorded interviews are only required in the event of a legal issue or a regulatory compliance breach.
+What is the most cost-effective service to store the recorded videos?

+- [ ] S3 Intelligent-Tiering.
+- [ ] AWS Marketplace.
+- [x] Amazon S3 Glacier Deep Archive.
+- [ ] Amazon EBS.

+### Which service provides DNS in the AWS cloud?

+- [x] Route 53.
+- [ ] AWS Config.
+- [ ] Amazon CloudFront.
+- [ ] Amazon EMR.

+### Hundreds of thousands of DDoS attacks are recorded every month worldwide.
+What service does AWS provide to help protect AWS Customers from these attacks?
+(Choose TWO)

+- [x] AWS Shield.
+- [ ] AWS Config.
+- [ ] Amazon Cognito.
+- [x] AWS WAF.
+- [ ] AWS KMS.

+### A company is deploying a new two-tier web application in AWS.
+Where should the most frequently accessed data be stored so that the application’s response time is optimal?

+- [ ] AWS OpsWorks.
+- [ ] AWS Storage Gateway.
+- [ ] Amazon EBS volume.
+- [x] Amazon ElastiCache.

+### You want to run a questionnaire application for only one day (without interruption), which Amazon EC2 purchase option should you use?

+- [ ] Reserved instances.
+- [ ] Spot instances.
+- [ ] Dedicated instances.
+- [x] On-demand instances.